algolia/instantsearch/docs/search-store-instance.md

 ### Create a search store from an Algolia Client instance

+The Algolia Client is the [official JavaScript API Client](https://github.com/algolia/algoliasearch-client-javascript) which simplifies communication with the Algolia API.

-If you already have an instance of the [official Algolia client](https://github.com/algolia/algoliasearch-client-javascript), here is how you would create a search store instance:
+If you are already a user of Algolia, and have an existing application using the Algolia Client, you could re-use an existing instance of that API Client like so:

 ```js
 import algoliaClient from 'algoliasearch';